rekalogika/rekalogika.dev/docs/collections/03-behaviors/02-iterator.md

 * With a large collection, it will become slower and slower as you go further away from the start.
 * If the underlying data changes while you are iterating it, the entire set will drift, and the iteration is going to miss or duplicate some records.
+It basically will only work on static data.
+* `slice()` is rather low level.
+You need to supply the iterating logic yourself.

 ## Solution